KarenKanana/Real-Estate-Website/README.md

 ## Setup Instructions
 ### How to run the application locally on your computer.
-- Go to GitHub repository link: https://github.com/KarenKanana/Real-Estate-Website
+- Open your terminal.
-- Clone the repo {git clone git@github.com:KarenKanana/Real-Estate-Website.git}
+- Clone the repository `git clone git@github.com:KarenKanana/Real-Estate-Website.git`
-- Navigate to index.html and open it in your browser
+- Navigate to index.html file and open it in your browser.
 - Internet connection is needed to run index.html succesfully

 ### How to run the application web link.